Argumentation theory: Argument fields

 Stephen Toulmin and Charles Arthur Willard have championed the idea of argument fields, the former drawing upon Ludwig Wittgenstein's notion of language games, (Sprachspiel) the latter drawing from communication and argumentation theory, sociology, political science, and social epistemology.
 For Toulmin, the term "field" designates discourses within which arguments and factual claims are grounded.
 For Willard, the term "field" is interchangeable with "community", "audience", or "readership".
 Similarly, G. Thomas Goodnight has studied "spheres" of argument and sparked a large literature created by younger scholars responding to or using his ideas.
 The general tenor of these field theories is that the premises of arguments take their meaning from social communities.

 Stephen E. Toulmin's contributions

-The most influential theorist has been Stephen Toulmin, the Cambridge educated philosopher and educator, best known for his Toulmin model of argument.
-What follows below is a sketch of his ideas.
+One of the most influential theorists of argumentation was the philosopher and educator, Stephen Toulmin, who is known for creating the Toulmin model of argument.
+His book The Uses of Argument is regarded as a seminal contribution to argumentation theory.